DavidCEllis/ducktools/README.md

 ## Licensing ##

-Individual components of ducktools may be licensed under more permissive (non-copyleft) licences this namespace package uses GPLv3 as the least permissive license any included project may use.
+All ducktools components are licenced under the MIT License, so this metapackage has been updated to also use the MIT License.